top of page

 Otherwise, let’s begin.

-• the signed construction contract
+• signed construction / work contract

 • all progress claims submitted